joaks1/PyMsBayes/doc/source/tutorials/background.rst

 Biogeographers are often interested in understanding how large-scale processes affect diversification and community assembly.
-In order to do this, we can infer the history of diversification across co-distributed species and test for patterns predicted by historical processes of interest (e.g., changes in climate fragmenting communities).
+One way to approach this challenge is to infer the history of diversification across co-distributed species and test for patterns predicted by historical processes of interest (e.g., changes in climate fragmenting communities).
-For example, if an event split a community of species 260,000 years ago, we might expect the divergences to be temporally clustered across multiple species co-distributed across the barrier created by the event (the ominous "black rectangle" below).
+For example, if an event split a community of species 260,000 years ago, we might expect the divergences to be temporally clustered across multiple species co-distributed across the barrier created by the event (the ominous "black rectangle" :ref:`below<divergence_model_111>`).
 More specifically, let's say we are interested in investigating three species of lizards that are co-distributed across the putative barrier.
 In order to infer the affect of the historical event on diversification, we want to compare, across the three species, the timing of the divergence between the populations on opposite sides of the putative barrier.
-If the historical event caused divergence, we would expect that each of the three pairs of lizard populations (or some subset of them) diverged at the same time, as shown in :ref:`the figure below<divergence_model_111>`.
+If the historical event caused divergence, we would expect that each of the three pairs of lizard populations (or some subset of them) diverged around the same time, as shown in :ref:`the figure below<divergence_model_111>`.

 .. _divergence_model_111:
 .. figure:: /_static/div-model-cartoon-111.png